 This unique class introduces Rapid Software Testing, a context-driven methodology for testing any product that includes or involves software.
 Through hands-on activities and interactive discussion, we challenge assumptions and expose common misconceptions about software testing.
 Then we show you powerful new ways to think, to apply heuristic models, and to test responsibly and systematically, so that you focus on business risk and do the right kinds of deep testing that your project needs.

-RST Explored is the latest version of the original class formerly called “Rapid Software Testing.”
-It can be taught in a classroom in a 3-day format, or online in a 4-day (three 90-minute webinars per day) format.
+RST Explored is taught online in a 4-day (three 90-minute webinars per day) format.

 - Apart from introducing the RST methodology, this class focuses on how to test a product when you have to test it right now, under conditions of uncertainty, in a way that stands up to scrutiny.
 It’s about how to find important bugs before it’s too late.

 - A secondary goal is to help you think and talk like a testing expert, so that you can proceed with confidence and gain the credibility you need.

 - If you are new to testing, we will introduce you to professional testing and provide exercises that help you develop you natural testing talents.

 - If you are an experienced tester, we will help you put words to the tacit skills you have gained over time and provide exercises that help you refine them.
 You will appreciate that RST is a practitioner-centered methodology– you are in control.

 - If you are a technical tester, you will learn how your technical knowledge and ability to write code can supercharge the testing process.